ratulalahy/intro_to_swe/projects/milestone-final-submission.md

 - Verify that all aspects (e.g., UI, backend, testing) are cohesive and ready for final submission.

-Document these completions in `/task_manager_app/docs/final_completions.md` _(short but clear_)_:

-  - List of unfinished items addressed.

-  - Brief descriptions of changes made.

-  - Links to relevant commits or updated files.

 ### 2. Code Refactoring and Quality Improvements